GAO: F-35 Readiness Continues to Decline

 Key Takeaways:

-• This decline is attributed to persistent issues such as shortages of spare parts, extensive maintenance backlogs, and delays in critical software and support systems.
+• Key factors driving this decline include shortages of spare parts, extensive maintenance backlogs, and delays in software and support systems.

 See a mistake?
 Contact us.